 (2) An owner, trainer, or authorized licensed representative whose name appears on any trainer's roster shall be present when a urine or other specimen is taken from a greyhound.
-That person shall witness the taking of the specimen, and shall sign the sample tag.
+That person shall witness the taking of the specimen, and shall sign the sample tag and/or do any other thing as directed by the test barn staff necessary to maintain the chain of evidence and the processing of the sample.
 Any specimen may be taken prior to the race or after a greyhound has participated in a race.
-In the event no owner, trainer, or authorized licensed representative of the greyhound being tested is present when the specimen is collected, the commission veterinarian and one other person who witnessed the collection of the specimen shall sign the sample tag.
+In the event no owner, trainer, or authorized licensed representative of the greyhound being tested is present when the specimen is collected, the commission veterinarian and one other person who witnessed the collection of the specimen shall sign the sample tag and/or do any other thing as directed by the test barn staff necessary to maintain the chain of evidence and the processing of the sample.

-(3) Willful failure to cooperate, be present at or a refusal to allow the taking of any such specimen, or refusal to sign the specimen tag or any act or threat to impede, prevent or otherwise interfere with the taking of a specimen shall be reported to the judges for appropriate investigation and disciplinary action.
+(3) Willful failure to cooperate, be present at or a refusal to allow the taking of any such specimen, or refusal to sign the specimen tag and/or do any other thing as directed by the test barn staff necessary to maintain the chain of evidence and the processing of the sample, or any act or threat to impede, prevent or otherwise interfere with the taking of a specimen shall be reported to the judges for appropriate investigation and disciplinary action.